 John Snow’s cholera studies in London of the mid-19th century marked a seminal moment in our appreciation for how fieldwork, data collection, and visualization became an integral part of public health.
 When Web 2.0 and its veneration for user-generated content intersected with location-enabled smart phones, we entered yet another generation of possibilities.

 Now, every dimension of human health – from nutrition to disease to illness to accidents – is in some way being studied via GIS.
 Mapping of the information is central to the efforts, whether it’s at the stage of data collection, spatial analysis, or visualization of trends.
-Being able to visualize the patterns of spreading diseases is key to appreciating their origins and subsequent movements, as these examples of measles and Ebola both demonstrate.
+Being able to visualize the patterns of spreading diseases is key to appreciating their origins and subsequent movements, as these examples of the CoronaVirus (COVID-19), measles and Ebola demonstrate.

 The dots can’t be connected if the computer can’t put them on a map, and acquiring timely, accurate, current, and complete data is a challenge in the field of public health.
 Multiple levels of government, from local to federal, maintain health departments.
 Their policies and practices are designed to uphold laws that mandate protecting patient confidentiality while also sharing information to help researchers and administrators understand, plan, and respond.
 Health-related data from the past is the easiest to organize and make available, as the Centers for Disease Control does through its 500 Cities platform, or the Global Health Observatory that the World Health Organization maintains.
 The raw data can be overwhelming in quantity and diversity, and other entities – such as the Institute for Health Metrics and Evaluation – spend significant effort on effective data visualizations.